 - Behavioral problems

 - Dental abnormalities

 - Heart and lung disorders

 Snoring can significantly disrupt sleep in children causing them to be groggy and tired during waking hours, making concentration difficult.
 Studies suggest that a substantial number of children who have been diagnosed with attention-deficit hyperactivity disorder (ADHD) have sleep apnea.
 Children who suffer from sleep apnea often exhibit behavioral problems and have learning difficulties due to chronic fragmented sleep.
 Research shows that treating sleep apnea in children often results in:

 Other conditions that have been associated with sleep apnea in children include:

 Sleep apnea can affect cognitive abilities during a child’s crucial time of brain development.
 If your child is habitually snoring or you are concerned that your child’s sleep is being interrupted due to sleep disordered breathing (upper airway obstruction occurring during sleep), contact our office for an appointment.

 Treatments for snoring in children, as in adults, will depend on the severity and cause of the snoring and be similar to snoring treatment for adults.

 If you think your child suffers from habitual snoring or has symptoms of obstructive sleep apnea in conjunction with snoring, contact our office for an appointment.
-Dr. Rohn and Dr. Gamble are ear, nose, throat, and sinus surgeons with offices located in Plano and Dallas.
+Dr. Rohn, Dr. Gamble and Dr. Kubala are ear, nose, throat, and sinus surgeons with offices located in Plano and Dallas.
 To schedule an appointment with our office, please call our Plano office at 972-378-0633 or Dallas office at 214-239-1641.